gregttn/GTToast/README.md

 This will create and show toast with message and custom config.
 You can find all properties of GTToastConfig below

-* All toast with the same configuration
+* All toasts with the same configuration

-You can specify global configuration for your toast.
+You can specify global configuration for all of your toast.

 ```swift
 let config: GTToastConfig = GTToastConfig()